mkawsar/django/README.md

 3. Web Server (Ex.
 Apache, Ngnix)
 4. PostgreSQL
 5. pgAdmin (Optional)
+6. psycopg2 (if not install in your local environment)

+    `sudo apt-get install python3-Psycopg2`

+    1. if pip not install

+        ` sudo apt-get install python3-pip`

+    2. Now you can install Psycopg2 using pip3

+        `sudo pip3 install Psycopg2`

 # Project Setup
 1. Clone this project using this command below: